Extraños caminos del amor

-Extraños caminos del amor (English: Strange ways of love) is a Mexican telenovela produced by Ernesto Alonso for Televisa in 1981.
+Extraños caminos del amor (English: Love’s strange ways) is a Mexican telenovela produced by Ernesto Alonso for Televisa in 1981.
 Helena Rojo, Alfredo Leal, and José Roberto starred as protagonists.

 Plot

-Isabella is a shy young man who has dedicated his life to caring for her sick mother.
+Isabella is a shy young woman who has dedicated her life to caring for her sick mother.
 One day, in the Church, currency and immediately a man realizes that he has reached her prince.
 The man is businessman Samuel War and also attracted to the quiet woman.
 Overwhelmed by the death of his mother Isabella impulsively accepts the proposal of marriage of Samuel and marries ignoring the past and the strange family of her husband.